satya19977/Badminton-Court-Reservation/How did i create Monitoring for my cluster.md

 ![Screenshot (1500)](https://github.com/satya19977/Kubernetes-Event-Operations/assets/108000447/0b636bcb-6d64-4a7d-ac3d-40066e4a7b7d)

 ### The above dashboard is a basic one.
-If we want to expose more metrics we need to use kube-state-metrics.
+If we want to expose advanced  metrics we need to use kube-state-metrics.
 1. To do that we need to expose our kube-state-metrics pod to nodeport

 2. Get the Configmap of the prometheus-server and change the targethost to whatever is required